smh-samantha/smh-samantha/README.md

 ## Welcome to My Fullstack Journey! 👋

-## Hey there!

-I'm a fourth-year student and casual academic at **UNSW Sydney**.
-Most of my commits at the moment are related to teaching, working on educational tools, and (private) contributions to COMP1521 course materials/infrastructure.
+I'm a second-year mechanical engineering and compsci student at **UNSW** and a junior developer at **NUKON** where I've had the opportunity to work on SCADA systems and get involved in real-world software development projects.
+Whenever else I can, I'm a Freelance Developer.

+## 🌀 Projects in Motion

+- Freelance Website Overhaul
+- Cross-Platform Calendar
+- IDE Overlay Application

+## 🚀 Other interests